Can DUI Be Sealed?

 If you are convicted of a DUI charge or choose to plead guilty to DUI, your records will no longer be eligible for sealing.
-In such cases, no amount of legal counsel will be able to help seal your records, instead you will be tied to a permanent criminal record.
-Be aware that in cases where you have only been arrested or charged with DUI, but were never convicted, a criminal record still exists and will show up on a criminal background check if you record has not been sealed.
+In such cases, no amount of legal counsel will be able to help seal your records, instead, you will be tied to a permanent criminal record.
+Be aware that in cases where you have only been arrested or charged with DUI, but were never convicted, a criminal record still exists and will show up on a criminal background check if your record has not been sealed.

 My Case is Eligible to be sealed, How Do I Go About Moving the Process Forward?

 If you believe your case is eligible to be sealed, the first step to moving the process forward will be to file a petition with the court system.
 Additionally, it will be imperative that you provide necessary documentation at the time of filing.
-After the courts have reviewed your petition, if they do not find reason to disqualify your request, you may be notified of a pending hearing date.
+After the courts have reviewed your petition, if they do not find a reason to disqualify your request, you may be notified of a pending hearing date.
 During the hearing, you have your chance to present your case and argue to seal your DUI record.

 Be Aware That Records May Still Be Available Under Pertinent Circumstances

-While it is true that sealing your will prevent access to your records.
+While it is true that sealing will prevent access to your records.
 Under very specific circumstances, your records may be accessed even after being sealed.
 Not to fear, your future boss will not be able to view these records.
 Only specific persons such as law enforcement agencies or other qualified persons, who have court orders to view the records will be privy to such information.